#eCommerceAdvice

 • Bill of lading (B/L): A B/L is a legal document issued by your carrier of choice that acknowledges the receipt of goods for shipment.

 Both China and Sri Lanka have their own lists of items that are restricted and/or prohibited from exports and imports, respectively.
-Importers must be vigilant about the nature of the goods they plan to import in order to avoid violating these terms by inadvertently shipping restricted or prohibited items.
-This can result in severe consequences, including delays, costly fines, or even legal action – all of which will severely impact your business.
+If you are looking to import from China, you must be vigilant about the nature of the goods you plan to import in order to avoid violating these terms by inadvertently shipping restricted or prohibited items.

 In China’s case, items that are restricted or banned from export include: